Hungarian art: Horsemen in the Carpathian basin

 Before the arrival of Árpád several other peoples from the steppe had founded states in the Carpathian basin.
 The capital of the Huns (Xiongnu in Chinese) was Buda, named after King Attila's brother, though Priscus rhetor, a 5th-century historian and ambassador of the Byzantine Empire stated that the capital of the Huns was in the plains between the Danube and Tisza rivers.
 After the death of Attila in 453 the Lombards and Gepids, and later the Avars founded states here (569).
 This late Avar kingdom was defeated by the Franks, and the Avars of Transdanubia were baptised.
 The first Hungarians came to the basin during the late 9th century.

 Art of the Conquest period

-The People of Árpád in the 9th century used beautiful ornamental motifs to decorate both their dress and the trappings of their horses, the main motif being the palmette (see the above illustration).
+The People of Árpád in the 9th century used ornamental motifs to decorate both their dress and the trappings of their horses, the main motif being the palmette (see the above illustration).
 This style remained important in Hungary from the 9th to the 11th centuries, and similar motifs can be found in the contemporary decorative arts of the Caucasus, Iran and Middle-Asia.